ipfs-shipyard/ipfs-thing-2023/README.md

 IPFS þing is a week-long gathering for the IPFS implementors community.
 There will be talks, workshops, discussion circles, hacking time, and more — all focused on advancing IPFS implementations.

-## Submitting Events
+## Submitting Tracks

-We encourage you to submit your events to this site via a pull request on github, to do so...
+We encourage you to submit your trackss to this site via a pull request on github, to do so...

-1. Create a new file in ```/content/events``` and name it your-event-name.md
+1. Create a new file in ```/content/tracks``` and name it your-track-name.md
 2. Copy and paste the following template into your new file

 ```